 What once used to be a popular public swimming pool.

 Photograph titled by my grandfather, circa 1973.

 “Property of the State” written on a building, eastern part of Slovakia.

-An empty box of matches with the European flag symbol found left on the grass around, eastern part of Slovakia.
+An empty box of matches with the European flag symbol found left on the grass, eastern part of Slovakia.

 Easter holidays, circa 1973